gauravyadav01/ansible-nomad/README.md

 Role Name
 =========

-Ansible role to install Nomad
+Ansible role to install Nomad.
+Currently this works on RedHat based linux systems.
+Tested platforms are:

+* Centos 7

 Requirements
 ------------